Aircraft deicing fluid: Chemical composition

 The main component of deicing fluid is a freezing point depressant (FPD), usually propylene glycol or ethylene glycol.
 Other ingredients vary depending on the manufacturer, but the exact composition of a particular brand of fluid is generally held as confidential proprietary information.

 Ethylene glycol (EG) fluids are still in use for aircraft deicing in some parts of the world because it has a lower operational use temperature (LOUT) than propylene glycol (PG).
 However, PG is more common because it is less toxic than ethylene glycol.

-In non-aviation contexts, deicing chemicals typically contain chloride salts, such as calcium chloride (CaCl2).
+In non-aviation contexts, de-icing chemicals typically contain chloride salts, such as calcium chloride (CaCl2).
 These are prohibited in aircraft deicing fluids due to their corrosive properties.